jodersky/clip/readme.pre.md

 [Click](https://click.palletsprojects.com/en/stable/).
 It borrows many of its concepts, particularly the CLI utilities.

-The shell-completion helpers for formatting completers and debugging are copied from kubectl and docker.
+The shell-completion helpers for formatting completions and debugging are copied from kubectl and docker.

 ## See also